kdhawan2000/Supply-Chain-Management-System/README.md

 Note: The following project contains 3 jar files, inventory.sql which were supplied by Hack Your Learning/ Department of Electrical and Software Engineering, University of Calgary for this project in the course ENSF 409.

+TLDR: This Java application calculates the cheapest combination of reusable inventory items that can be used to manufacture a specific order requested by user.
+It utilizes a MySQL database (inventory) provided by Hack Your Learning to extract data pertaining to the availability of reusable parts.